YUNEEC/pyulgresample/README.md

 This class contains a ulog-structure, pandas dataframe-structure and list of topics as class-members.
 It also contains a factory-method for converting a .ulg-file into class-members.

 ### ulogconv
 This module contains a few helper-functions for converting a .ulg-file into pandas-dataframe.
-It is mainly used by DfUlg.
+It is mainly used for DfUlg.

 ### mathpandas
 Contains time-series functions.